Diversity & Inclusion Policy: The 10 policies your organization needs

 GET YOUR RECRUITMENT & SELECTION POLICY RIGHT →

 As a result of the COVID-19 pandemic, flexible working has increased globally.
-Many organizations previously skeptical have been surprised by the clear benefits, not only for their employees, but also to the bottom line via heightened engagement and productivity.
-The ‘new way of working’ is here to stay, and many employees will now simply expect a degree of flexibility in their working patterns.
-In addition, adopting an effective Flexible Working Policy can help those with family and personal needs thrive without the constraints of fixed working hours and an ability to work away from the office.
+Many organisations previously sceptical have been surprised by the clear benefits, not only for their employees but also to overall engagement and productivity.
+Flexible working is here to stay and, from April 2024, employees will now have a legal right to request flexible working from the first day of employment.

-A clear and transparent flexible working policy is crucial to ensuring expectations are aligned between the business and employees, and there is a clear process for requesting it.
+A clear and transparent flexible working policy is crucial to ensuring expectations are aligned between the business and employees, and there is a clear process for requesting and implementing it.

 Work-Life Policy